 Field Name Description Protected Management Frames Select whether management frames are protected.
 Options are Disabled , Capable , and Required .
 The default is Disabled .
-WPA/WAPI passphrase Enter the security password to be used by this security configuration.
-When you click Click here to display, the passphrase appears in a separate window.
+Enter the security password to be used by this security configuration.
+When you click Click here to display , the passphrase appears in a separate window.
 WPA Group Rekey Interval Enter the frequency at which the gateway automatically updates the group key and sends it to connected LAN client devices.
-Options are 1 - 65535 seconds.
+The default is $oldsymbol{0}$.
 WPA/WAPI Encryption Select the encryption standard.
 This field is displays the option most compatible with the selected network authentication method.
 Options are: AES: Advanced Encryption Standard.
 TKIP+AES: AES combined with TKIP (Temporary Key Integrity Protocol).
 WEP Encryption This option is set to Disabled and cannot be changed.
 It disables WEP (Wired Equivalent Privacy) mode.